 How and when will nominees receive the link to the application materials?

 Program staff is regularly checking all nomination contact information received during the open application period.
 Applications will be sent out to nominees on the first Monday or Thursday following their nomination.
 So, there is a slight processing delay between nomination and the transmission of the application form.
 However, if that link is not received, please send an inquiry to firstname.lastname@example.org.

 How can applicants confirm that their application materials are received?

 Applicants will receive a confirmation of submission at the end of their application.
 They will not be notified via email.
 Only applicants selected for further consideration will receive a follow-up.
 If you believe your materials were not submitted successfully, you may direct technical inquiries to email@example.com.

-We will send a notice of the selection of the 2018-19 fellows and information summarizing the selection process to all individuals who submitted applications.
-We expect to send that information in the closing days of August, just prior to public release of the Fellows list.
+We will send a notice of the selection of the 2022-2023 Fellows and information summarizing the selection process to all individuals who submitted applications.
+We expect to send that information in the closing days of January, just prior to public release of the Fellows list.

 Does the application require letters of recommendation or promise of release or support time from the nominee’s employing organization?

 Selection will prioritize practitioners.
 While research, advocacy, and philanthropy play important roles in addressing job quality, these fields are not the focus of this call for nominations.
 While this is an “open call,” the emphasis in the Job Quality Fellowship will be on people involved in developing or implementing strategies to address the issues identified above as priorities for this cohort of Job Quality Fellows.
 Please do consider nominating practitioners you know who might be a fit and thank you for your work to promote better job quality.

 Why become a Job Quality Fellow?